MehdiHassan313/web-dev-course-/README.md

 # web-dev-course-
-this is not complete project it is practical and learning of my practic work
+this is not complete project it is practical and learning of my practical work